mattyImry/Nonna-s-Kitchen_MS3-Code-Institute/README.md

 3. As a User not registered I want to be able to contact the developer by usign the contact page form.
 4. As a User registered I want to be able to log in to the website.
 5. As a User logged in I want to be able to add recipes.
-6. As a User logged in I want to be able to view my recipe and other users' recipes.
+6. As a User logged in I want to be able to view my recipes and other users' recipes.
-7. As a User logged in I want to be able to edit my recipe.
+7. As a User logged in I want to be able to edit my recipes.
-8. As a User logged in I want to be able to delete my recipe.
+8. As a User logged in I want to be able to delete my recipes.
 9. As a User logged in I want to be able to delete my account.
 10. As a User logged in I want to be able to log out.
 11. As a User logged in I want to be able to contact the developer by using the contact page form.